 Do I Need a Light?

-In a nut shell, lights will enable you to:
+So in a nut shell, lights will enable you to:

-Make your shot more cinematic via the use of shadows
+Make your shot more cinematic with shadows

 Combat unflattering lighting conditions.

-Now the important question – what lights should I buy?
+Now, what lights should you buy?